Best Honey for Smoothies

 Orange Blossom Honey

-Its natural citrus fragrance layers a bright floral note into tropical smoothies with mango, pineapple, and coconut — a dimension plain citrus juice cannot match.
-Medium body blends well in both thick and thin smoothies.
+Its natural citrus fragrance layers a bright floral note into tropical and summer fruit smoothies with mango, pineapple, watermelon, and coconut — a dimension plain citrus juice cannot match.
+Medium body blends well in both thick acai bowls and thin refreshing smoothies.

 Florida orange blossom honey has the strongest citrus character.
-Try it in a mango-banana smoothie for a revelation.
+Try it in a mango-banana-coconut smoothie or blended with fresh watermelon and mint for a summer revelation.

 #4